Volumetric capture: Visual language

 As every medium creates its own visual language, rules and creative approaches, volumetric video is still at the infancy of this.
 This compares to the addition of sound to moving pictures.
 New design philosophies had to be created and tested.
 Currently the language of film, the art of directing is battle hardened over 100 years.
 In a completely six degrees of freedom, interactive and non-linear world many of the traditional approaches can't function.
 The more experiences are being created and analyzed, the quicker can the community come to a conclusion about this language of experiences.

 Pipeline disruption

-Current video and film making pipelines and productions are not ready to just go volumetric.
+Current video and film making production pipelines are not immediately ready transition to volumetric production.
 Every step in the film making process needs to be rethought and reinvented.
 On set capture, directing of talent on set, editing, photography, story telling, and much more are all fields that need to spend time to adapt to the volumetric workflows.
 Currently each production is using a variety of technologies as well as trying the rules of engagement.